ffelten/CrazyRL/README.md

 :warning: Work in progress, suggestions are welcome. :warning:

-A library for doing Multi-Agent Reinforcement Learning with [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) drones.
+A hardware-accelerated library for doing Multi-Agent Reinforcement Learning with [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) drones.

 It has: